 Business

-Popular grocery chain will open its first MO location in the Northland.
+Popular grocery store will open new location in the Northland.
 What to expect

 Plans for a brand new, full-service grocery store in North Kansas City moved forward Tuesday evening, making the city one step closer to accomplishing a years-long goal of bringing a new grocer to the area.

-The North Kansas City Council approved development plans this week to build a more than 51,000-square-foot Fresh Market grocery store, equipped with meat counters, fresh produce and a small restaurant, within the city’s One North development area near Diamond Parkway.
+The North Kansas City Council approved development plans this week to build the more than 51,000-square-foot grocery store, named Fresh Market of Northtown, equipped with meat counters, fresh produce and a small restaurant, within the city’s One North development area near Diamond Parkway.

 The move will allow the city to finally address community members' long-standing requests for a new grocery store, according to Mayor Jesse Smith.